Harassment, Discrimination, and Sexual Misconduct Policy and Procedures: Including Sexual Assault, Intimate Partner Violence, and Stalking

 Record Keeping

-The College must maintain records, including supportive measures, investigative reports, hearing outcome, hearing media files or transcripts, sanctions, remedies, appeal, and informal resolutions, for a period of seven years.
+The College must maintain records, including records of the actions the College took to prevent the continuation or recurrence of discrimination in its program, training of employees and students regarding the provisions in this policy, supportive measures, investigative reports, hearing outcomes, dismissals of a complaint or allegations therein, hearing media files or transcripts, sanctions, remedies, appeals, and informal resolutions, for a period of seven years.

 Any individual may make a report of a violation of this policy to the Title IX Coordinator.
 Upon notice by a third party the Title IX Coordinator will engage in outreach to the identified Complainant to discuss the availability of supportive measures, consider the Complainant’s wishes with respect to supportive measures, inform the complainant of the availability of supportive measures with or without the filing of a formal complaint, and explain to the complainant the process for filing a formal complaint.
 The Office of Human Resources will be consulted in circumstances when allegations are made against an employee.

 Advisor of Choice: The complainant and respondent are permitted and encouraged to have an Advisor of Choice accompany them throughout the process.
-In cases involving sexual harassment, sexual assault, dating or domestic violence or stalking, by law, the advisor of choice may be anyone the party chooses to serve in this capacity.
+In cases involving sex discrimination, including sex-based harassment, sexual assault, dating or domestic violence or stalking, by law, the advisor of choice may be anyone the party chooses to serve in this capacity.
+If a party does not have an advisor to ask questions on their behalf in a case involving sex discrimination, the College must provide the party with an advisor of the College’s choice whom is not a confidential employee, without charge to the party, for the purpose of advisor-conducted questioning.
 In all other cases, the individual must be a current student or employee of Allegheny College.

 Community Standards Board: